f-droid/fdroid-website/_docs/Build_Metadata_Reference.md

     are impossible to replace or that the replacement cannot be connected to without major changes to the app.
--   ‘NonFreeAdd’ - the application promotes non-free add-ons, such that the app is effectively an advert for other non-free software and such software is not clearly labelled as such.
+-   ‘NonFreeAdd’ - the application promotes non-free add-ons, such that the app is effectively an advert for other non-free software.
 -   ‘NonFreeDep’ - the application depends on a non-free application (e.g. Google Maps) - i.e. it requires it to be installed on the device, but does not include it.